anitaRead/anitaRead/README.md

 # Hi, I'm Anita 👋

 Welcome to my GitHub!
 I'm a Software Developer based in London.
-I have recently completed a BCS Level 4 Software Developer apprenticeship with my employer [SITA](https://www.sita.aero) and been awarded a __Distinction__ (February 2023).
+I recently completed a BCS Level 4 Software Developer apprenticeship with my employer [SITA](https://www.sita.aero) and was awarded a __Distinction__ (February 2023).

 ### ⚡️ Relevant Achievements: